 1. Monochromatic

 A monochromatic scheme is a single-color scheme made using various tones of exactly one color to make bold statements in a room.
-These color patterns are among the best for selling a house, as people often prefer mono-colored interiors when house hunting.

 Though many people are told to match similar colors to one another and keep the palettes in their homes diverse, monochromatic paint jobs are eye-catching, look intentional, and stand out.